ChibiBlasphem/themthem/README.md

 Themthem (pronounced like "temtem" `/temtem/`) is a library of tools which lets you manage your CSS variables and tokens based on a Typescript interface.

+## Work In Progress

+> Note that themthem API is currently not stable and can or will be changed until it's in a stable version 1.

 ## Install

 ```shell